benizar/pg_dw/README.md

 ## Future work

 * New functionalities:
   * Log usage statistics (e.g. user/usage maps and bounding box statistics).
+  * Geohash aggregates

 * Improve features:
   * Since PostgreSQL 9.5 we can create customized range queries for big range groups.
   * Improve classification methods.

 * Data:
   * Compile a detailed list of available sources.
-  * Import more and more data
+  * Import more and more data for testing.